-ILS attracts the most talented, creative, and accomplished students in the life sciences, the vast majority of which are intending to ultimately pursue rewarding careers as research scientists (Ph.D.), physicians (M.D.), or physician scientists (M.D./Ph.D.) following their undergraduate studies at Maryland.
-The particular academic interests of ILS students range from molecular biology and biochemistry, animal physiology and bioengineering, to evolutionary biology and ecosystem studies.
-ILS is thus designed to provide an innovative education for talented students interested in all disciplines in the life sciences regardless of their particular majors or career objectives.
+ILS attracts the most talented, creative, and accomplished students in the life sciences, many of whom intend to pursue rewarding careers as research scientists, physicians, veterinarians, dentists, pharmacists or physician scientists following their undergraduate studies at Maryland.
+Their academic interests range from molecular biology and biochemistry, animal physiology and bioengineering, to evolutionary biology and ecosystem studies.
+ILS provides an innovative education for talented students interested in all disciplines in the life sciences inclusive to a wide range of majors and career objectives.

-- ILS has partnered with the Health Professions Advising Office (HPAO) to provide early advising for pre-medical students during their first-semester on campus.
-The HPAO provides directed workshops and individualized counseling to all students independent of their major and/or living-learning Program.
-These workshops focus on such topics as initial planning, internship experiences, service opportunities, medical school application process, and medical school interview preparation.
+- ILS has partnered with the Health Professions Advising Office (HPAO) to provide early advising for pre-med students during their first-semester on campus.
+The HPAO provides directed workshops and individualized counseling to all students, with any major.
+These workshops include initial planning, internship experiences, service opportunities, medical school application process, and medical school interview preparation.

 - ILS has developed mentoring programs in campus research laboratories and at federal research and biomedical institutes.
 Some of these research experiences provide unique opportunities for preparing for medical school.

-- ILS advising is designed to help ILS students identify appropriate co-curricular clinical, service and research experiences needed to develop strong applications to medical school and other health professions schools.
+- ILS advising helps ILS students identify appropriate co-curricular clinical, service and research experiences needed to develop strong applications to medical school and other health professions schools.

 Graduate Programs in Life Sciences

-Many ILS students have achieved academic excellence in the life sciences, and consequently, they are interested in ultimately pursuing advanced graduate studies in life sciences culminating in the Ph.D. degree.
-Several reports, such as BIO 2010 (2003) from the National Academy of Sciences and Vision and Change (2010) from the American Association for the Advancement of Science, have emphasized the critical role of mathematics, physics, and chemistry in preparing undergraduate students for advanced research degrees in the life sciences.
-Thus, the ILS academic program is focused on integrated multidisciplinary training in the life sciences.
+Many ILS students are interested in pursuing advanced graduate studies in the life sciences.
+Several reports, such as BIO 2010 from the National Academy of Sciences and Vision and Change (2010) from the American Association for the Advancement of Science, have emphasized the critical role of mathematics, physics, and chemistry in preparing undergraduate students for advanced research degrees in the life sciences.

-In addition to a strong academic record, the most critical characteristic for being admitted into a first-rate graduate program in the Life Sciences is to have done a significant piece of undergraduate research.
+In addition to a strong academic record, the most critical characteristic for being admitted into a top graduate program in the life sciences is to have done a significant piece of undergraduate research.
 The ILS staff makes a major commitment to help ILS students to identify, apply for, and successfully complete meaningful research internship experiences that will further their ability to acquire a deeper appreciation for the research process and to achieve their professional goals.

-ILS students are supported in identifying internship opportunities in many ways, including:
+ILS students are supported in identifying internship opportunities in various ways, including:

 - ILS students are encouraged to enroll in BSCI279H Catalyst Seminar in the Spring semester of their first year.
-This 1 credit seminar course takes each student step-by-step through the process of successfully obtaining a research internship.
+This 1-credit seminar course takes each student through the process of successfully obtaining a research internship.

-- ILS facilitates personal contacts with UM faculty or off-campus researchers, who are participating as mentors in the ILS program.
+- ILS facilitates personal contacts with UMD faculty or off-campus researchers, who serve as mentors in ILS.

 - ILS maintains an extensive searchable catalog of relevant internship opportunities in federal research laboratories, private companies, and non-profit research organizations in the DC metro area.

-For other helpful tips visit the College of Computer, Math and Natural Sciences Academic Planning webiste.
+For other helpful tips visit the College of Computer, Math and Natural Sciences Academic Planning website.